2025 Best Blood Pressure Monitors Buyers Guide

 Why you can trust SafeWise

-Reviewed by health expert Sally Russell, MN, CMSRN, CNE
+Medically reviewed by Sally Russell, MN, CMSRN, CNE

 If you're one of the 116 million Americans with high blood pressure or hypertension, twice-daily blood pressure readings can clue you in to trends over time—data that could help you prevent complications like a heart attack or stroke.1,2